Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Bears stats and trends

-- This season, the Bears are winless against the spread when entering a game as an underdog of 7.5 points or more (in three chances).
+- The Bears have been underdogs by 7.5 points or more three times this season and have not covered the spread once.

-- Chicago's games this year have hit the over on three of 12 set point totals (25%).
+- Chicago's games this year have gone over the point total in 25% of its opportunities (three times in 12 games with a set point total).

-- Chicago is 4-1 against the spread and 3-2 overall in games when it records more than 18.4 points.
+- Chicago is 4-1 against the spread and 3-2 overall when the team puts up more than 18.4 points.

-- When Chicago churns out more than 317.8 yards, the team is 2-5 against the spread and 2-4 overall.
+- In games that Chicago totals over 317.8 yards, the team is 2-5 against the spread and 2-4 overall.

 - The Bears have turned the ball over 15 times, four fewer times than the Cardinals have forced turnovers (19).